Editor's note: This story was updated on Aug. 2, 2019, with the death of a New York state resident from Powassan virus.

 Although Lyme disease is the most prevalent tick-borne infection in the U.S., experts are seeing more serious tick-borne illnesses -- some of them fatal if not treated right away.

+In 2017, state and local health departments reported a record number of cases of tick-borne disease to the CDC.
 A recent CDC report showed that vector-borne diseases -- those transmitted by ticks, mosquitoes, and fleas -- tripled to roughly 650,000 cases between 2004 and 2016.
 The vast majority -- or 75% -- were caused by ticks.
 The report says seven new tick-caused illnesses were discovered between 2004 and 2016.